GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-17-stott-robots-handler-v6.md

   - "_posts/2025-09-19-helping-opal-build-llms-txt-content.md"
 ---

 During August, the Netcel team and I took part in the Optimizely Opal Hackathon.
 The challenge for this hackathon was to generate tools that extend Opal's abilities within the Optimizely Platform.
-As a late second entry for our team, I put forward a proposal to add Opal Tools support to an Optimizely AddOn.
+As a late second entry for our team, I put forward a proposal to add Opal Tools support to an Optimizely Add-on.
 This work sparked something bigger, and today I'm excited to share that Opal Tools functionality and improved headless support has made it's way into a production-ready release of Stott Robots Handler v6.

 This update makes it easy to manage your robots.txt and llms.txt content through Opal with secure token management.